-Look Out For This Dangerous Plant That Can Cause Third-Degree Burns and Blindness
+Giant Hogweed Sent This 17-Year-Old to the Hospital With Second- and Third-Degree Burns

-Giant hogweed was spotted for the first time in Virginia, but it's not the only state where the dangerous plant can be found.
+Giant hogweed was spotted for the first time in Virginia just last month.

-Officials are warning outdoorsy types about coming into contact with giant hogweed, an invasive plant that can lead to third-degree burns and blindness.
-The plant was found in Virginia for the first time last week.
+In June, officials warned outdoorsy types about coming into contact with giant hogweed, an invasive plant that can lead to third-degree burns and blindness.
+The plant was found in Virginia for the first time last month.

 Isle of Wight County in Virginia issued a safety alert on Facebook.
 "Giant Hogweed makes Poison Ivy look like a walk in the park,” officials wrote.